 How do my literary and non-fiction translation services work?

-- Write me and tell me what you need.
+- Get in touch and tell me what you need.
 Send me an excerpt from your text so I can get an idea of the style and content.

 - If I think I’m the right person for the job (keep in mind that I don’t translate legal, medical, or technical texts), I’ll ask you to send me the rest of the material for translation and we can draw up a strategy together.
 Would you rather add footnotes or do you want to create a glossary?
 Should we translate the index?